AGRIVIAGRIVIAGRIVIAGRIVI

 How to reduce soil erosion?

-Various soil conservation measures reduces soil erosion by water, wind and tillage.
+Various soil conservation measures reduce soil erosion by water, wind, and tillage.
 Tillage and cropping practices, as well as land management practices, directly affect the overall soil erosion problem and solutions on a farm.
-When crop rotations or changing tillage practices are not enough to control erosion on a field, a combination of approaches or more extreme measures might be necessary, like contour plowing, strip-cropping or terracing.
-In more serious cases where concentrated runoff occurs, it is necessary to include structural controls as part of the overall solution – grassed waterways, drop pipe and grade control structures, rock chutes and water and sediment control basins.
+When crop rotations or changing tillage practices are not enough to control erosion on a field, a combination of approaches or more extreme measures might be necessary, like contour plowing, strip-cropping, or terracing.
+In more serious cases where concentrated runoff occurs, it is necessary to include structural controls as part of the overall solution – grassed waterways, drop pipe and grade control structures, rock chutes, and water and sediment control basins.
 One of the best ways to prevent soil erosion is to increase vegetation, crops that provide a full protective cover for a major portion of the year (e.g., alfalfa or winter cover crops), or various plants and trees.

 sl2

 Half of the farm topsoil on the planet has been lost in the last 150 years.
 In addition to erosion, soil quality is affected by other aspects of agriculture.
 These impacts include compaction, loss of soil structure, nutrient degradation, and soil salinity.
 These are very real and at times severe issues.
 Soil erosion remains a key challenge for farming around the world.
 Many farmers have already made significant progress in dealing with soil erosion problems on their farms.
-The health of soil is a primary concern to farmers and the global community whose livelihoods depend on well managed agriculture.
+The health of soil is a primary concern to farmers and the global community whose livelihoods depend on well-managed agriculture.
 The increase in extreme weather events predicted with climate change will magnify the existing water and wind erosion situations and create new areas of concern.
-Farmland must be protected as much as possible, with special attention to higher risk situations that leave the soil vulnerable to erosion.
+Farmland must be protected as much as possible, with special attention to higher-risk situations that leave the soil vulnerable to erosion.

 No tags.